After Donation

 What about my next attendance?

 You can donate every 90 days if you are eligible.
-The IBTS will contact you by text message with information about the next clinic in your area or you find a clinic on the Find a Clinic page.
+We will contact you by text message when we've another clinic in your area.

 Thank you

-150,000 donations a year or almost 3,000 donations a week are required for patients in Irish hospitals.
-The IBTS can only meet this requirement by the generosity of our donors.
+Over 3,000 donations a week are needed for patients in Irish hospitals.
+We can only meet this demand thanks to the generosity of our donors.
 Please donate regularly and encourage your friends and family to become donors too.